secoda/on-premise/README.md

     <b>A single space for all your data knowledge.</b>
 </p> <br>

-Deploying Secoda on-premise is offered to our Enterprise customers.
+# Disclaimer

+### New customers

+Please contact us for your company-specific Docker token.
+Secoda on-premise is an enterprise product, and we are happy to provide you with a token if you contact us through Intercom or Slack.

 ## Table of contents